omics-datascience/multiomix/DEPLOYING.md

 1. Due to major changes, it's probably that an import thrown several errors when importing.
 To prevent that you could do the following steps before doing the importation:
     1. Stop all the services using `docker compose down` or removing the Docker Swarm stack.
     1. Start only the DB with `docker compose up -d db`
-    1. Drop all the tables from the DB: `docker exec -i [name of the DB container] psql postgres -U multiomics -c "DROP DATABASE multiomics;"`
+    1. Drop all the tables from the DB: `docker exec -i [name of the DB container] psql postgres -U postgres -c "DROP DATABASE multiomics;"`
-    1. Create an empty database: `docker exec -i [name of the DB container] psql postgres -U multiomics -c "CREATE DATABASE multiomics;"`
+    1. Create an empty database: `docker exec -i [name of the DB container] psql postgres -U postgres -c "CREATE DATABASE multiomics;"`
 1. Restore the db: `zcat multiomix_postgres_backup.sql.gz | docker exec -i [name of the DB container] psql multiomics -U multiomics`.
 This command will restore the database using a compressed dump as source, **keep in mind that could take several minutes to finish the process**.
+   - **NOTE**: in case you are working on Windows, the command must be executed from [Git Bash][git-bash] or WSL.

 ### Export MongoDB